MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 A few initial SvcParamKeys are defined here.
 These keys are useful for HTTPS, and most are applicable to other protocols as well.

-## "alpn"
+## "proto" and "no-proto"

+The "proto" and "no-proto" SvcParamKeys together indicate the set of protocols supported by this service endpoint.
+The presentation and wire format are the same, in the expectation that values will typically be ASCII strings, but any sequence of octets is a permissible value.
+Both "proto" and "no-proto" are optional, and may appear multiple times.

-The "alpn" SvcParamKey defines the Application Layer Protocol (ALPN, as defined in {{!RFC7301}) supported by a TLS-based alternative service.
-Its value SHOULD be an entry in the IANA registry "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs".
+Each scheme that is mapped to SVCB can define a set or registry of allowed protocols.
+For TLS-based schemes, the value will typically be an "Identification Sequence" from the IANA registry "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs".

-The presentation format and wire format of SvcParamValue is its registered "Identification Sequence".
-This key SHALL NOT appear more than once in a SvcFieldValue.
+Each scheme that makes use of "proto" or "no-proto" will have a "default set" of supported protocol values, which SHOULD NOT be empty.
+To determine the set of protocols supported by an endpoint, the client adds every "proto" value to this set, and removes every "no-proto" value from the set.
+A SvcFieldValue MUST NOT contain both "proto" and "no-proto" keys with the same value.

-The presence of a protocol ID in SvcParamKeys indicates that this service endpoint supports the named protocol ID, and is able to negotiate it.
-For example, an "alpn" value of "h3" ({{HTTP3}} Section 11.1) indicates the endpoint supports QUIC, because that is the only transport protocol over which HTTP/3 can be negotiated.
+The presence of a protocol ID in the protocol set indicates that this service endpoint supports the named protocol ID, and is able to negotiate it in practice.
+For example, a value of "h3" ({{HTTP3}} Section 11.1) indicates the endpoint supports QUIC, because that is the only transport protocol over which HTTP/3 can be negotiated.

-The service endpoint MAY also support protocol IDs that are not listed in SvcParamKeys.
+Clients MAY offer to negotiate suitable protocol values that are not in an endpoint's protocol set, but SHOULD NOT attempt connection to a service endpoint whose protocol set does not contain any compatible protocols.

 ## "port"